ckglidden/UPCH-species-distribution-tutorial/README.md

 amazon_basin_pnts <-  read.csv("data/a_chamek_ter_mammals_amazon_thinned_Oct22.csv")

 #---------------------------------------#
-# update label for MAPBIOMAS classes    #
+#update label for MAPBIOMAS classes     #
 #---------------------------------------#

-#you can determine the classes included in the data using:
+#you can look at the classes included in the data using:
 unique(mapbiomas$class)

 #relabel each class to make it easier to see results